 The UPS Foundation is also providing support for CARE's Fast + Fair initiative, which is focused on equitable distribution of COVID-19 vaccines to at-risk groups including healthcare workers, caregivers and refugees in 11 initial countries including Bangladesh, Benin, Democratic Republic of Congo, India and South Sudan.

 "We are interdependent as a global community – no one is safe until everyone is safe," said Nikki Clifton, President of The UPS Foundation.
 "Now is the time to link our arms around the world.
 Now is the time to deliver vaccines – and hope – to everyone, regardless of wealth or location."

-Since its founding in 1907, UPS has built a legacy as a caring and responsible corporate citizen, supporting programs that provide long-term solutions to community needs.
-Founded in 1951, The UPS Foundation leads its global citizenship programs and is responsible for facilitating community involvement to local, national, and global communities.
+Since being founded in 1907, UPS has built a legacy as a caring and responsible corporate citizen, supporting programmes that provide long-term solutions to community needs.
+Founded in 1951, The UPS Foundation leads its global citizenship programmes and is responsible for facilitating community involvement in local, national, and global communities.
 In 2020, UPS and its employees, active and retired, invested more than $122.3 million in charitable giving around the world.
 The UPS Foundation can be found on the web at UPS.com/Foundation and @UPS Foundation on Twitter.
-UPS's Humanitarian Relief & Resilience Program invested nearly $6.3 million and made 2,700 in-kind shipments across 115 countries in 2020.
+The UPS Humanitarian Relief and Resilience Programme invested nearly $6.3 million and made 2,700 in-kind shipments across 115 countries in 2020.